Home » Breakfast » German Pancake Recipe aka Oven Baked Puffy Pancake

-Feeding Your Fam
+German Pancake images by Feeding Your Fam

-• Recipes
+• Eggs

-• Home
+• Sugar

-• About
+• Salt

 How to Make German Pancakes

-These fluffy, golden German Pancakes are a cinch to make.
+These fluffy, golden German Pancakes are a cinch to make

-2. In a 9 X 13 inch baking dish place the 4 tbsp of butter and place in the oven while it heats up.
+2. Melt the butter: In a 9 X 13 inch baking dish place the 4 tbsp of butter and place in the oven while it heats up.
 This will melt the butter in the bottom of the baking dish.
 Remove the butter when it is melted and bubbly.
 Keep an eye on it because you don’t want your butter to burn.

-3. While the butter is melting in the oven mix together the pancake ingredients.
+1. Blend the batter: While the butter is melting in the oven mix together the pancake ingredients.
 Place all of the ingredients in a blender and blend until smooth.
 If you don’t own a blender this can be done in a large stand mixer, in a mixing bowl with a hand mixer or by hand with a whisk.

-6. Remove from the oven and enjoy warm with syrup and fruit
+2. Serve: Remove from the oven and enjoy warm with syrup and fruit

 German Pancake Recipe